NanfackSteve/Virtual_Radar/README.md

-# Virtual_Radar using MVC pattern
+# Virtual Radar using MVC pattern

-Draw Airfield
+Plot aerodromes from a file containing the list of aerodromes of Germany and their position (latitude/longitude)

 <img src="./airfields.png" alt="GNU/Linux" width="400" height="280"/>